Armed Forces Covenant

 Soldiers, Sailors, Airmen and Families Association

-On Sunday 8 May the Chairman of the Council, Councillor Pat Cannon, represented the Council at an Armed Forces event, the laying of the Whyteleafe Standard.
-The Flag was presented to the church for safe keeping.
+On December 1st 2016, the Chairman of the Council, Councillor Pat Cannon, in his role as Armed Forces Champion represented the Council at an Armed Forces seminar.